orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2024.1.md

 Orbeon Forms comes with an embedded SQLite database in order to show demo forms, and also to allow to quickly get started with Orbeon Forms.
 This maps to a provider called `sqlite`.
 To disable access to the embedded database after you have [set up your own relational database configuration](/form-runner/persistence/relational-db.md), make sure to also [disable the embedded SQLite database](/form-runner/persistence/relational-db.md#disabling-the-embedded-sqlite-provider).

+### PDF header/footer configuration

+If you have [PDF-specific custom CSS](/form-runner/styling/automatic-pdf.md#pdf-specific-css) which modifies header and footer styles using directives such as `@top-left`, note that the order of precedence is changed in this version.
+Previously:

+1. The [header and footer configuration](/form-runner/feature/pdf-automatic-header-footer.md) `"css` property had priority.
+2. If missing, then the custom CSS would be used.
+However, because there was always a default PDF configuration, it was not possible to use custom CSS to override the header and footer styles.

+Since this version:

+1. Custom CSS directives such as `@top-left` are used first if present.
+2. If such directives are missing, the [header and footer configuration](/form-runner/feature/pdf-automatic-header-footer.md) `"css` property is used.

+We recommend that you always use the [header and footer configuration](/form-runner/feature/pdf-automatic-header-footer.md) to specify CSS styles in the PDF header and footer.
+We believe that this is better and clearer as it keeps PDF header/footer configuration in one place in `properties-local.xml`.

 ### Excel export button on the Summary page

 The default `oxf.fr.summary.buttons` configuration property now includes `excel-export-with-search` by default.
 This means that, by default, a user can export the Summary page content in Excel format.
 If you do not wish this, you can set your own `oxf.fr.summary.buttons` configuration property.